AmieDD/ADDVulcan/Payload Modules/Leaky Crypto/README.md

 |14|0x68, 0x69, 0x6B, 0x6A|
 |15|0x5E, 0x5C, 0x5D, 0x5F|

-For more details on how these key bytes were recovered and the full implementation you can look at the provided Python [notebook](./leaky-crypto.ipynb)
+For more details on how these key bytes were recovered and the full implementation you can look at the provided Python [notebook](./leaky-crypto.ipynb).
+It's not completely clear to my why collisions between certain bytes resulted in successful key byte recovery.

 At this point the remaining key space could be brute forced using a known plaintext ciphertext pair which was provided as part of the challenge in the form of the encrypted flag and the flag structure.
 The recovered key was `97ca6080f575e646e557f755bf15685e` and the resulting decrypted flag was `flag{uniform54349juliet:GL2aGs7ys8ygcW0kFBPLbwEdjLbwNltiPdX_ANqtOFbUpEh_ciY8tWZd4y2VblkUhOl-PxXJdJYK86pIHmmwcw0}`